ExpressLRS/ExpressLRS/PCB/900MHz/RX_Mini/README.md

 Most of it should be self explanatory except for a couple of the resistors.
+The 10k Pull-Up Resistors are not necessarry and will be removed in a future version (EN and RST init HIGH).